 This machine would act as a mediator between cash payment and the product/service received.
 Metro trains and Gaming Arcades are examples of places that use coin-changing machines.

-Since the last two decades, Debit and Credit Cards have gained popularity in the Vending Machine Business.
+Over the last two decades, Debit and Credit Cards have gained popularity in the Vending Machine Business.
 Some vending machines are connected to networks that enable them to accept card payments in exchange for products.

 Card-based payments were the first form of cashless transactions brought into the Vending Machine Market.

-Cashless UPI or QR payment:
+5. Cashless UPI or QR payment

 After the Indian Economy opened its doors to UPI-based payments, Smart Vending Machines have been equipped with the resources to make the process of purchase completely cashless.